-Is Ethiopia a rich country?
+Is Ethiopia a wealthy country?

 Ethiopia - the second most populous country in Africa - is a one-party state with a planned economy.
 For more than a decade before 2016, GDP grew at a rate between 8% and 11% annually – one of the fastest growing states among the 188 IMF member countries.
 This growth was driven by government investment in infrastructure, as well as sustained progress in the agricultural and service sectors.
 More than 70% of Ethiopia’s population is still employed in the agricultural sector, but services have surpassed agriculture as the principal source of GDP.